komalmalani/Euro_Exchange_Rates_Analysis_1999_2022_DataVisualization_Python/README.md

 # Project Details
-The dataset we'll use describes Euro daily exchange rates between 1999 and 2021.
-The euro (symbolized with €) is the official currency in most of the countries of the European Union.
+The dataset describes Euro daily exchange rates between 1999 and 2021.
+The Euro (symbolized with €) is the official currency in most of the countries of the European Union.
-If the exchange rate of the euro to the US dollar is 1.5, you get 1.5 US dollars if you pay 1.0 euro (one euro has more value than one US dollar at this exchange rate).
+If the exchange rate of the Euro to the US dollar is 1.5, you get 1.5 US dollars if you pay 1.0 Euro (one Euro has more value than one US dollar at this exchange rate).
 My role being an analyst is :
-- To analyze exchange rates for Euro_to_US has changed over period of 30 years.
+- To analyze how exchange rates for Euro_to_US has changed over period of 30 years.
 - EURO_USD rate change between 1999 and 2021 with 30days Moving Average
-- EURO_USD rate change during Coronavirus Pandemic¶
+- EURO_USD rate change during Coronavirus Pandemic
 - EURO_USD rate fluctuations during "The Three US Presidencies " , so on and so forth

 ![1](https://github.com/komalmalani/Euro_Exchange_Rates_Analysis_1999_2022_DataVisualization_Python/blob/main/Euro_dollar_image.png)